helson-lin/ffandown-plugin/README.md

     }]
 }
 ```
-- `url` is the video URL, and `audioUrl` is the audio URL.
-(Note: `audioUrl` is optional)
+- `url`: Video URL
+- `audioUrl`: Audio URL (optional)
-- If both `url` and `audioUrl` are present, both video and audio will be downloaded and merged.
+  - If both URL and audioUrl exist, both video and audio will be downloaded and merged
-- `headers` is an optional array of request headers, where each element is an object.
+- `headers`: Request headers (array of objects, optional)

 The `parser` method receives the URL and plugin configuration as parameters.
-Plugin configuration is set within the plugin system and will be passed to the plugin's `parser` method.
+Plugin configurations are set in the plugin system.

 ### Plugin Configuration

-If the plugin requires configuration (e.g., for cookies), it must first be configured in the `settings` field of `package.json`.
+If your plugin requires configuration (e.g., cookies), define it in the `settings` field of `package.json`:

-The structure of the `settings` field is as follows:

 ```json
 {